Global shares at one-month low on U.S. manufacturing shock

 The poor data lifted the Fed funds rate futures price sharply, with the November contract now pricing in about an 80% chance the U.S. Federal Reserve will cut interest rates this month, compared to just over 50% before the data.

+U.S. President Donald Trump once again lashed out at the Federal Reserve on Tuesday, saying the central bank has kept interest rates "too high" and that a strong dollar is hurting U.S. factories.

-The U.S. 10-year Treasuries yield fell to 1.637 percent <US10YT=RR>, reversing earlier gains sparked by a jump in Japanese government bond yields and hitting the lowest level since early September.
+The U.S. 10-year Treasuries yield fell to 1.637% <US10YT=RR>, reversing earlier gains sparked by a jump in Japanese government bond yields and hitting the lowest level since early September.

-In the currency market, the U.S. dollar slipped from Tuesday's two-year high against a basket of currencies as the ISM survey has shaken the notion that the U.S. economy will withstand the escalating trade war.
+In the currency market, the U.S. dollar slipped from Tuesday's two-year high against a basket of currencies as the ISM survey shook the notion that the U.S. economy will withstand the trade war.

 The yen rose to 107.75 yen per dollar, from Tuesday's low of 108.47.

-The weak U.S. data pushed oil prices to near one-month lows, although reports of a third-quarter decline in output from the world's largest oil producers kept oil from falling further.
+The weak U.S. data pushed oil prices to near one-month lows, although a surprise drop in U.S. crude inventories helped them to recoil in Asia.

-U.S. crude stocks fell last week, data from industry group the American Petroleum Institute showed on Tuesday, helping to lift oil prices in Asia.

 By Hideyuki Sano